arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterStructLiteral(ctx *StructLiteralContext)
     EnterStructLiteral is called when production structLiteral is entered.

+func (s *BaseArcParserListener) EnterStructMember(ctx *StructMemberContext)
+    EnterStructMember is called when production structMember is entered.

 func (s *BaseArcParserListener) EnterTopLevelDecl(ctx *TopLevelDeclContext)
     EnterTopLevelDecl is called when production topLevelDecl is entered.